Learning robust marking policies for adaptive mesh refinement: Preliminaries

 \section{Preliminaries}

 In this section, we introduce the fundamental concepts and basic notation used throughout the paper.
 In particular, we first describe classical concepts from marked element AMR for stationary PDEs.
-We then recapitulate marked element AMR as a Markov decision process (MDP).
+We then recapitulate marked element AMR as MDP.
 Finally, we introduce the concept of \textit{marking policies}, which can be used to control the associated MDP.